-Tips for viewings
+Tips for property buyers

 Ideas and tips worth taking into account when you go to a viewing and consider buying a property:

 Contact an estate agent and arrange a showing time